Gingerbread White Chocolate Blondies

 Instructions

-- In the bowl of an electric mixer fitted with the paddle attachment (or with a hand mixer), beat butter and sugars on medium-high speed until creamy and pale, about 3 minutes.
+- In the bowl of an electric stand mixer fitted with the paddle attachment or using a handheld mixer, beat the butter, brown sugar, and granulated sugar on medium speed until creamy, 2 to 3 minutes.

-- Spread batter evenly into prepared pan and bake until golden around edges and toothpick comes out clean, about 25 minutes.
+- Spread batter evenly into prepared pan and bake until edges are golden and a toothpick inserted in the center comes out clean, about 35 to 40 minutes.

 Notes